Animal Lab

 Anna Morgunowicz

 Anna is an experienced specialist in animal facility management.
-She is an expert in organizing animal units, ensuring compliance with legal regulations (UK and EU), enhancing the quality of scientific research, and implementing biosecurity principles.
-She has extensive experience gained at renowned research institutions, including the Royal Veterinary College in London (2011–2017) and King’s College London (2017–2021), where she specialized in ethical animal model research, biosafety, and the implementation of international animal care standards.
+She is an expert in the organization of animal research units, ensuring compliance with UK and EU regulations, improving the quality of scientific research, and implementing biosecurity principles.
+She has extensive experience gained at renowned research institutions, such as the Royal Veterinary College in London (2011–2017) and King’s College London (2017–2021), where she specialized in ethical research using animal models, biosafety, and the implementation of international standards of animal care.

-At Łukasiewicz – PORT, since 2022 she has been managing the Animal Facility as a laboratory manager, maintaining a high standard of animal welfare while enabling comprehensive research on animal models.
-She collaborates with scientists and partners, supporting the implementation of advanced research projects (Max Planck Institute in Dresden, Boehringer Ingelheim).
+At Łukasiewicz – PORT, since 2022, he/she has managed the Animal Facility as the Laboratory Manager, maintaining high standards of animal welfare while enabling comprehensive research using animal models.
+It collaborates with scientists and partners, supporting the implementation of advanced research projects (the Max Planck Institute in Dresden, Boehringer Ingelheim).

 She is a pioneer in promoting the biobanking of animal tissues in Poland, developing this field as a key element of modern scientific research.
 Thanks to her initiatives, animal tissue biobanking is becoming an important tool supporting the advancement of research, increasing its efficiency and compliance with international standards.